StemmlerSisters/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 Implement the option for users to opt out of rendering all images from README, similar to outlook with external images.

 Update `INuGetPackageFileService` to allow for authenticated feeds.

+Add caching to avoid downloading the README multiple times for the same URL.